The answer to the question is YES. This can be accomplished by utilizing a series LLC structure.

 There are two primary advantages to using a series LLC - limited liability and tax simplicity:

 As you can see, a series LLC is tailor-made for certain types of business owners, especially real estate investors and those who own and operate multiple properties.
-If you are interested in the benefits provided by a series LLC structure, feel free to contact us today to arrange a consultation with an experienced business law attorney who can provide you with more details.
+If you're intrigued by the advantages offered by a series LLC structure, don't hesitate to reach out to us now via our contact form or by calling +1 (307) 683-0983.
+Our team of paralegals are available to provide assistance.